Tashkent Institute of Irrigation and Agricultural Mechanization Engineers: International House – Tashkent lyceum

 International House in Tashkent is one of the two lyceums which were established under the name of Tashkent Institute of Irrigation and Agricultural Mechanization Engineers.
 However, the lyceum first was opened as the education center in 1993, in order to inherit educational processes and techniques from the developed countries of the United Kingdom and the US.
 The lyceum was located in the center of the Tashkent city, and it is easy to find its location, by the metro station Hamid Olimjon.
 In 2007 by the edict of Islam Karimov, the simple education center was fully set to be the academic lyceum, and was given under the Tashkent Institute of Irrigation and Melioration.
 In 2009, for making the academic lyceum fully standard with the world's requirements, reconstruction works were established.
 The education in the lyceum is based on the Uzbekistan's educational standards, and held in two different faculties, Exact Sciences and Social-Humanitarian Sciences.

-In 2011 International House academic lyceum published their own magazine catalog, which tells all about the lyceum.
+In 2011 International House academic lyceum published their own magazine catalog, which details the lyceum.
 The magazine was named We are Inter House!
 The materials for the magazine were collected from the year of 2009.
 Nowadays about 300 students are studying at the International House lyceum and there are two professors, four docents and a number of highly qualified teachers.

+Rankings

+TIIAME- National Research University ranked no. 1 university in Uzbekistan in national, QS and Times Higher Education World University Ranking.